outline/outline-onprem/README.md

 ## Outline on-prem

 Deploy Outline on-premises to manage all of your data within your own cloud environment.
-You can configure many aspects of how Outline is setup within your infrastructure.
+This repository contains all the necessary scripts to install and run the enterprise edition of Outline on-prem.

 ## Simple reference deployment (15-20 min)